 If you’ve made this or any other recipe on my site, let me know in the comment section how it turned out.
 I love hearing from my readers!

 - 9 ounces ginger snaps (processed into fine crumbs, I used Trader Joe's Triple Ginger Cookie Thins)

 - 2 teaspoons key lime zest (can use regular lime zest)

 - ½ cup key lime juice (use ⅔ cup if you prefer it to be more tart, may take approximately 16 key limes to get this much juice, can substitute with bottled key lime juice)

 - 1 tablespoon confectioner's sugar (more if you like it sweeter)

-- Heat oven to 350°F.
+- Preheat oven to 350°F.

-- To make the topping, beat heavy cream with sugar in stand mixer using whisk attachment until soft peaks form.
+- Make topping: To make the topping, beat heavy cream with sugar in stand mixer using whisk attachment until soft peaks form.
 Take care not to over or under beat.
 Spread over top of chilled pie.
 If entire pie won't be eaten, don't add whipped cream until pie has been sliced and served so that the remaining pie can be stored easily in the refrigerator.

 This recipe was originally published in January 2016 and has been updated with helpful information, ingredient and process photos, as well as recipe tips.
 Don't worry - the recipe hasn't changed!